NicolasJamar/migration-new-becode.org/README.md

 You have to change the keys with `.pem` file : `"{{ lookup('file', './ssh_keys/staging-becode-website.pem') }}"`

-## Pour bosser
+## For working

-Pour lancer le staging la première fois `ssh -i staging-becode-website.pub web@staging.becode.org`
+To launch the staging the first time `ssh -i staging-becode-website.pub web@staging.becode.org`

-1. aller sur la branche staging
+1. Go on the branch 'staging'
-2. travaillez en local sur becode.test
+2. Work on local on becode.test
-3. commit et push
+3. commit & push
-4. déployer en staging
+4. Deploy on staging

-Pour revenir en arrière faire un rollback.
+To comeback on your work use a [rollback](https://roots.io/docs/trellis/master/deployments/#rollbacks).